On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Hadamard states from Feynman parametrices

-The construction of such a family that provides a microlocal partition of unity of the characteristic set of $\square$ is carried out in detail in ~\cite{Duistermaat_ActaMath_1972}*{pp. 238}.
+The construction of such a family that provides a microlocal partition of unity is carried out in detail in~\cite[p.
+238]{Duistermaat_ActaMath_1972}.
 The proof follows the usual stategy of summing the operators and multiplying from left and right by the root of a parametrix.
 One can verify that the hypotheses in Lemma~\ref{lem: FIO_lem_6_6_5_bundle} are preserved under this construction.
 To finalise the proof of Proposition~\ref{thm: positivity_Feynman_minus_adv_NHOp} we simply write

-which terminates the proof as every term on the right hand side of~\eqref{eq: Feynman_parametrix_P_mod_partial_deri} is nonnegative with respect ot the hermitian form on $E$. \end{proof} Of course, at the end one is interested in true solutions rather than parametrices.
-In fact there is a simple way, employing well-posedness of the Cauchy problem for normally hyperbolic operators, modifying the Feynman parametrix into a Feynman propagator preserving the aforementioned positivity. \existenceFeynmanGreenOpNHOp* We postpone to proof this to make the following observations.
-Let $(\Sigma, h)$ be a Cauchy hypersurface of $(M, g)$ and assume $f_{0}, f_{1} \in C^\infty_{\mathrm{c}} (\Sigma, E |_{\Sigma})$.
-Since $M$ is globally hyperbolic, we will denote a point in $M$ as $(t, x) \in \R \times \Sigma$.
-Then we can define the distributions $f_{1} \otimes \delta_\Sigma, f_{0} \otimes \delta'_\Sigma \in \cE'(M; E)$ by
+which terminates the proof as every term on the right hand side of~\eqref{eq: Feynman_parametrix_P_mod_partial_deri} is nonnegative with respect ot the hermitian form on $E$. \end{proof}

+Of course, at the end one is interested in true solutions rather than parametrices.
+In fact there is a simple way, employing well-posedness of the Cauchy problem for $\square$, modifying the Feynman parametrix into a Feynman propagator preserving the aforementioned positivity. \existenceFeynmanGreenOpNHOp*